r0ckitj0n/whimsicalfrog/replit.md

 - **Session Management**: PHP sessions with security configurations

 ## Key Configuration Changes for Replit
-1. **Vite Configuration**: Modified to use port 5000 and host 0.0.0.0 for Replit compatibility
+1. **Vite Configuration**: Modified to use port 5180 and host 0.0.0.0 for development, with proxy to PHP server on port 5000
-2. **Package.json**: Updated dev script to use correct ports and host settings
+2. **Package.json**: Updated dev script to use port 5180 for Vite development server
 3. **Workflow**: Configured to run PHP server directly on port 5000
+4. **Database**: Environment-aware configuration (SQLite for development, MySQL for production)
-4. **Deployment**: Set up for autoscale deployment with proper PHP server command
+5. **Deployment**: Set up for autoscale deployment with proper PHP server command

 ## Development Workflow
 The application runs using a single PHP server on port 5000 that: